patcon/neompd/src/documents/posts/test.html.md

 isPost: true
 tag: "design"
 color: "orange"
-header: "Myplanet Meets DocPad: A Next Generation Web Framework"
+header: "Myplanet Meets DocPad:\nA Next Generation Web Framework"
 summary: "How we learned to embrace the simplicity of static site generation and the power of new web browser technology."
 layout: blog
 coverimg: "../images/Banner_1_@2x.jpg"